Flag-br

 Will I ever manage to speak that language?

-One of the biggest problems of learning a new language is feeling insecure, being afraid to never be able to speak that language.
+One of the biggest problems of learning a new language is feeling insecure, the fear of not being able to learn the language.

 "I'll never be able to speak that language."